Bike/iterator/README.md

   * _limit_ - ditto.
   * _step_ - a function of two arguments: the object and an iterator, which returns an iterator.
   * _endp_ - a function of three arguments: the object, an iterator, and the limit, which returns a generalized boolean.
-  * _elt_ - a function of two arguments: the object and an iterator, and returns an element of the object.
+  * _elt_ - a function of two arguments: the object and an iterator, which returns an element of the object.
-  * _(setf elt)_ - a function of three arguments: a new value, the object, and an iterator, and returns the new value.
+  * _(setf elt)_ - a function of three arguments: a new value, the object, and an iterator, which returns the new value.

 **Description:**